How to Make Corn Tortillas

 Think you can’t make homemade tortillas on a weeknight?
 Think again!
-This 3-ingredient recipe proves that good food doesn’t have to be complicated.
+This three-ingredient recipe proves that good food doesn’t have to be complicated.

 Use Masa Harina

-To make homemade corn tortillas, you’ll need a specific kind of flour called masa harina.
+To make homemade corn tortillas, you’ll need a kind of flour called masa harina.
 It’s a flour made from dried corn (also known as masa).
-Most supermarkets and grocery stores should carry masa harina, but if you can’t find it there, stop by your local Mexican market.
+Most supermarkets and grocery stores carry masa harina, but if you can’t find it there, stop by your local Mexican market.
 You can use the masa harina for all sorts of authentic Mexican dishes, including tamales—check out our guide on how to make tamales with masa harina.

 Do You Need a Tortilla Press?

 Using a tortilla press makes easy work of flattening the dough balls when you’re making homemade corn tortillas.
 Not sure if you want to buy a kitchen gadget just for tortillas?
-Understandable, but the bright side is that they range in price from less than $10 to $30.
-If you aren’t sure about buying a press, you can easily flatten the dough using a heavy flat-bottomed pan.
+Understandable, but on the plus side they range in price from less than $10 to $30.
+If you’re skipping the press, you can flatten the dough using a heavy flat-bottomed pan.

 How to Make Corn Tortillas